KNOW YOUR ENEMY: COLD, FLU OR ALLERGIES?

-Reference the chart below to potentially help get an idea of where your symptoms fall.
-And of course, speaking with your doctor is the only way confirm whether you have cold symptoms, flu symptoms or just seasonal allergy symptoms.
+Take a look at the chart below to help get an idea of the potential culprit behind your symptoms.
+Keep in mind, though, that speaking with your doctor is the only way to confirm whether you’re suffering from the flu, a cold or allergies.

 WHICH SYMPTOMS ARE TYPICAL OF EACH CONDITION?*